-In this guide, I’ll show you everything you need to know about how to export and import Google Tag Manager container.
+In this guide, I’ll show you everything you need to know about how to export and import a Google Tag Manager container.

 Why Is Container Import Useful?